-The suggestion to elaborate the coding and scaling system a on the basis of a sub-sample was made by J. Gugler.
+The suggestion to elaborate the coding and scaling system a on the basis of a sub-sample was made by J.Gugler.

-- 1) Here I have to them my assistant J. Ibaarah-Ryamugwizi too, who for weeks has been working on this tedious task fulfilling it with great exactitude.
-S. I. Bandio from Tanzania was in charge of the translation of the questionnaires answered in Kiswahili. - 2) "A woman/man who received Shs 1000/- decided..."
+- 1) Here I have to many assistant J.Ibaarah-Ryamugwizi too, who for weeks has been working on this tedious task fulfilling it with great exactitude.
+S.T.
+Bandic from Tanzania was in charge of the translation of the questionnaires answered in Kiswahili. - 2) "A woman/man who received Shs 1000/- decided ... "

-"A woman/man who works in Mwanza/Nairobi got her/his salary and decided..."

-"A clever woman/man borrowed money because she/he wanted to ..."

-"Some people save money because they want ..."

-"People entering a bank want ..."

-"If you want to become very rich it is necessary that..."
+2) "A woman/main who received birs rocov decraced." · .
+"A woman/man who works in Mwanza/Nairobi got her/his salary and decided" 2.1 "A clever woman/man borrowed money because she/he wanted to" "Some people save money because they want" "People entering a bank want" "If you want to become very rich it is necessary that "

+/Molnos - EAISR Conf.
+Jan.
+66/